-- 1. 1.
-The presbytery shall grant commission authority to the Ministry Coordinating Council. - 2.
+- 1. The presbytery shall grant commission authority to the Ministry Coordinating Council. - 2.
 Prayerfully discern the future of the Presbytery of Florida the congregations and communities within its bounds. - 3.
 Coordinate and communicate the plans and needs of the various Ministries of the presbytery. - 4.
-Facilitate communication throughout the presbytery. - 5.
-Assist the Stated Clerk with logistics of presbytery meetings, including the presbytery vice-moderator planning worship, and setting a quarterly or an annual theme for education, reflection, and support. - 6.
+Facilitate communication throughout the presbytery.

+- 5. Assist the Stated Clerk with logistics of presbytery meetings, including the presbytery vicemoderator planning worship, and setting a quarterly or an annual theme for education, reflection, and support. - 6.
 Annually in March hold a short, in-person retreat for review of current strategies and planning of the coming presbytery year. - 7.
-Provide a forum, in coordination with the ministries of Leadership Development and Congregational Health, for sharing the needs in congregations and initiatives that will strengthen the ministries of congregations. - 1.8.
-Hear and review reports from all presbytery committees.ministries. - 9.
-2. Oversee the planningProvide oversight, review, and docketevaluation of presbytery staff, as well as termination and employment when needed. - 10.
-Maintain the presbytery's Manual of Operations. - 3011.
-Serve as a forum for interim decision-making between stated meetings- of the presbytery, as needed, and reported to the presbytery for its affirmation. - 31-Appoint a responsibility of any committee. - 12.
-4. Nominating to Recording Clerk and Minute Readers for all presbytery meetings.
+Provide a forum, in coordination with the ministries of Leadership Development and Congregational Health, for sharing the needs in congregations and initiatives that will strengthen the ministries of congregations. - 8.
+Hear and review reports from all presbytery ministries. - 9.
+Provide oversight, review, and evaluation of presbytery staff, as well as termination and employment when needed. - 10.
+Maintain the presbytery's Manual of Operations. - 11.
+Serve as a forum for interim decision-making between stated meetings of the presbytery, as needed, and reported to the presbytery for its affirmation. - 12.
+Annually appoint a Recording Clerk